hilaelpeleg/-UniTube-/README.md

 Shows detailed information of a selected video, including title, description, video player, and interactive buttons like Like, Share, Comment with options to add, edit, and delete comments.
 Only logged-in users can add, edit, and delete comments, as well as edit the video and its details.
 Additionally, logged-in users can like or dislike a video.

 - ### Log out
-Logging out can be done through the menu, by clicking on the button below.
+Logging out can be done through the menu, by clicking on the button.

 # Pictures from the website: